sheet-t/HPotter/hpotter-app/machine_learning/README.md

 # HPotter Requests Anomaly Detection
 A machine learning algorithm that detects and highlights anomalous requests made against the HPotter honey pot data.

-## Training Datasets
+## Training Data Sets
-The training data is held in one of the following locations, depending on the type (http, shell, or sql) of data:
+The training data is held in one of the following locations, depending on the type of data (http, shell, or sql):
 1. `HPotter/hpotter-app/machine_learning/http_commands/data.tar.gz`
 2. `HPotter/hpotter-app/machine_learning/shell_commands/data.tar.gz`
 3. `HPotter/hpotter-app/machine_learning/sql_commands/data.tar.gz`

-To extract a particular data directory, do one of the following:
+To extract a particular data directory, do one of the following from the parent directory of `HPotter`:
 1. `tar -xzvf HPotter/hpotter-app/machine_learning/http_commands/data.tar.gz
 -C HPotter/hpotter-app/machine_learning/http_commands/`
 2. `tar -xzvf HPotter/hpotter-app/machine_learning/shell_commands/data.tar.gz
 -C HPotter/hpotter-app/machine_learning/shell_commands/`
 3. `tar -xzvf HPotter/hpotter-app/machine_learning/sql_commands/data.tar.gz
 -C HPotter/hpotter-app/machine_learning/sql_commands/`

+The data found in these directories has been manually labelled as either benign (data in the benign_requests.txt file) or nefarious (data in the anomalous_requests.txt file).

 ## Training
 To ensure the necessary packages are installed, run the following command from the `HPotter/hpotter-server` directory: